-You'll have to pay the full cost for new prescriptions and refills purchased at these pharmacies.
+You'll have to pay the full cost for new prescriptions and refills at these pharmacies.
 You'll need to fill out a prescription drug claim form, attach your prescription drug receipts and submit the information to the address shown on the claim form.

-If you need a supply of in-network mail-order pharmacy order forms or prescription drug claim forms, contact our Customer Service department at the numbers shown on the back cover of this booklet.
+If you need a supply of prescription drug claim forms, contact our Customer Service department at the numbers shown on the back cover of this booklet.